FrameMuse/react-modal-global/README.md

 |`weak`|By default, a last closed modal will not be removed and if same modal will be request to open, it will _restore_ previous modal but with `weak: true` it will not happen.|
 |`fork`|Creates a new layer for a single modal|

+### Modal Template

+There is a multicontainers feature - you can put containers at different depths of your app to vary templates.

+Only one container will be used.

+The last mounted container will be used.

 ### Modal layouts

 To use various modal types (Dialog, Popup, Drawer), you create your own `layout` for each one, advised naming is [Type][Name] => `DrawerLayout`.